 The significance of the "Bali package" lies not only in the results it contains.
 It also speaks to the ability of WTO Members to come together and negotiate common trade rules and agreements.
 As such, it sets the scene for further work in other areas.
-Concretely, we will set a new work program over the course of 2014 that will define the next steps we hope to collectively take in multilateral trade policy.
-Indeed, it is important that the WTO can continue to play a central role in as a forum for international negotiations that shape the forces and unleash the benefits of global trade.
+Once all WTO members have met their commitment regarding Trade Facilitation members will then establish and agree on a new work program.
+That program will define the next steps we hope to collectively take in multilateral trade policy.
+It remains important that the WTO can continue to play a central role in as a forum for international negotiations that shape the forces and unleash the benefits of global trade.

-As the world's largest trading entity, the EU, which speaks with one voice in the WTO, will continue to play an active leadership role in seeking and promoting ways to move forward the international trading system and the WTO.
+As the world's largest trading entity, the EU, speaking with one voice in the WTO, will continue to play an active leadership role in seeking and promoting ways to move the international trading system and the WTO forward.

-This website will provide you with information on policy areas dealt with in Geneva.
+This website provides you with information on policy areas dealt with in Geneva.
 Further information on EU policies and activities is also easily accessible through the Europa gateway.
 The Delegation of the European Union in Bern deals with bilateral relations with Switzerland.

 Your comments, questions, and suggestions on our activities in Geneva are welcome.